-- 1. Contestants must be an individual or in a group up to three members enrolled in BOH4M, BOG4E or any senior business subject during the current school year. - 2.
+- Contestants must be an individual or in a pair enrolled in BOH4M, BOG4E or any senior business subject during the current school year. - 2.
 All 'components' must be completed or the submission will not be evaluated. - 3.
 Only original work will be assessed. - 4.
-Contest entry is due on or before the contest submission date (refer to the Contest Time Line Chart page). - 5.
-Entries must be sponsored by a current member of OBEA and must include a typed OBEA Identification Form. - 6.
+Contest entry is due on or before the contest submission date. (refer to the Contest Time Line Chart page). - Entries must be sponsored by a current member of OBEA and must include a typed OBEA Identification Form. - 6.
 Entries must be of professional business quality. - 7.
 Printed copies must accompany all electronic entries. - 8.
-New this year: As an alternative option-submissions can be EITHER in written OR in electronic format using presentation software. - 9.
 Each of your components should include terms, concepts, theory and content related to the Business Leadership courses.
 Any elements of the overall and specific expectations of the Business Leadership curriculum may be included.
 The following provides examples of the type of information and content that is required.

 Remember it's all up to you -- the CEO!